imBipul96/bipul/README.md

-# bipul
+# to-do list and Weather App

-in tis index.html file you will find a to do list. then you can switch to weather app.
+in this index.html file you will find a to-do list. then you can switch to weather app.

 This is just learning purpose created.